 I’ve spent over a third of my life dealing with hormonal issues, and much of it stems from chronic stress.
 I’m really glad that there is now more information and research online about thyroid issues, adrenal fatigue, and estrogen dominance.
 More importantly, I’m grateful that there are professionals such as Magdalena with a passion for educating and helping women afflicted by the conditions caused by hormone imbalance.

 A doula trainer once taught me and some fellow doulas that we are our own best primary caregiver, and I’ve kept that in mind ever since.
 I’ve long been a believer that food is medicine, but up until the past year, I was missing some crucial information.
 Because of Magdalena and what she teaches, I’ve come to see that women truly do not have to suffer from symptoms and conditions that estrogen dominance causes.
-Unfortunately for most of us, seeing a change in our symptoms requires us to make changes – to the way we eat, the way we think and how we move in the world.
-Our dis-ease didn’t happen overnight, and it is a fallacy to think we can just take some pills or have an operation and we will be healed.
+Unfortunately for most of us, seeing a change in our symptoms requires us to make changes—to the way we eat, the way we think and how we move in the world.
+Our disease didn’t happen overnight, and it is a fallacy to think we can just take some pills or have an operation and we will be healed.
 I hope that if you are reading this, and if you have been plagued with health problems, you’ll do some due diligence and commit to making nutrition and lifestyle changes in your life.
-Magdalena’s Cooking for Balance program will absolutely teach you a lot of what you need to know, but you’ll also have to do the work to reap the benefits.
+Magdalena’s book Cooking for Hormone Balance will absolutely teach you a lot of what you need to know, but you’ll also have to do the work to reap the benefits.
 It’s possible to give up foods you thought you could never live without, eat really well, and come out on the other side healthier in mind, body and spirit.
 I hope you’ll have the courage to take the leap.